SimpleMobileTools/General-Discussion/README.md

 10. thank yourself!

 \* Change only the string which is between ">" and "\</string\>", _not_ the first one after the "name=" tag.

+### How can I get notified if a translated file changes?
+Sadly Github doesn't have any built in way of setting up notifications/emails when a file changes, but there is a third party service https://app.github-file-watcher.com which seem to work just fine.
+It sends you an email whenever a new string is added or the file changes for whatever reason.
+There are 3 fields you have to fill.
+1. your email address
+2. the repository which contains the target file.
+Here is the list of the repositories, which you will have to add one by one, batch adding doesn't seem to be supported.

+    SimpleMobileTools/Simple-App-Launcher
+    SimpleMobileTools/Simple-Calculator
+    SimpleMobileTools/Simple-Calendar
+    SimpleMobileTools/Simple-Camera
+    SimpleMobileTools/Simple-Draw
+    SimpleMobileTools/Simple-File-Manager
+    SimpleMobileTools/Simple-Flashlight
+    SimpleMobileTools/Simple-Gallery
+    SimpleMobileTools/Simple-Music-Player
+    SimpleMobileTools/Simple-Notes
+    SimpleMobileTools/Simple-Thank-You

+    SimpleMobileTools/Simple-Commons (for this repository the file path in the next step will be different)

+3. the file path.
+For all regular apps the path will be `app/src/main/res/values-xx/strings.xml`, replacing `xx` with your language code.
+For the `Simple-Commons` repository the path begins with `commons`, making it `commons/src/main/res/values-xx/strings.xml`.